Aaron-Bopp/TIM/40_Evergreens/Growing up is being able to articulate the hope more than the hopelessness.md

 #TO/PONDER/ME
 Age gives you perspective.
 Changing systemic problems takes generations.
 You have to have [[hope]] for future generations.
-But how does this interact with [[Knowledge of the world is painful]]
+But how does this interact with [[Knowledge of an unjust world is painful]]
 - [[Hope is not optimism it is a practice for producing change]]
 - [[Realism must acknowledge optimism's existence and effectiveness]]
 - [[You can't blame people for failing to rise above their circumstances]]